 - Remember the Beer (share a shopping list with someone on Kik.
 It doesn’t really have anything to do with Beer)

 If you have allowed Kik for messaging but have said no to Instagram or YouTube, you may want to take a closer look at Kik.
-There are no settings available (that I could find) that would limit the ability to view these “cards” when using Kik.
+Since Kik is rated 17+, there are no settings available that would limit the ability to view the Kik web browser.

 Tips for Parents: